shreyawalia259/tradingstrategies/3. Appendix/Report.md

 # Generating Materials on Trading Strategies: Spring 2021

 ## Introduction

 <h2>

 ## The Objective
 * Evaluating existing trading strategies implemented in Python to potentially create a teaching module for a financial data analysis course.
-* Looking into creating a dashboard tracking stock performance and strategy performance.
+* Extra:Looking into creating a dashboard tracking stock performance and strategy performance.
 <h2>

 ## Working Towards the Objective